This post contains affiliate links.

 Check your chemicals and liquids containers are properly sealed and that they haven’t gone expired.
 Throw out any spoiled or leaking container.
 You have to take them to a hazardous waste disposal center.
 Or call someone to come and get them.

 Suppose you can smell any chemicals.
 It’s a sign of a leaky container.
-You can double seal containers with plastic bins with sealable lids.
-You can also buy a lockable chemical storage cabinet that will ensure your kids or pets don’t access them.
+You can double seal containers with plastic bins with sealable lids(paid link).
+You can also buy a lockable chemical storage cabinet (paid link) that will ensure your kids or pets don’t access them.